-Please note that all project proposals, including Expressions of Interest and Pre-proposals, MUST be submitted via the online SUBMISSION platform using the templates provided within it.
+Please note that all project proposals, including Expressions of Interest, MUST be submitted via the online SUBMISSION platform using the templates provided within it.

 No proposal or evaluation will be accepted if sent by other means (email, postal service, in hand...).